isomerpages/moe-cedarpri/_departments/Mathematics.md

 Math lessons are characterised by students manipulating concrete materials to develop fundamental concepts before the transition to pictorial and then abstract representations.

 ![](/images/Concrete%20Pictorial%20Abstract%20Maths%20Learning.jpg)

+### Math Trails and Learning Journeys

+Math trails and learning journeys provide opportunities for students to apply Math concepts beyond the four walls of a classroom in real-life situations.
+On Math trails and learning journeys, students are actively and meaningfully engaged.
+Such trails and journeys motivate and enthuse students to solve problems.
+In the process, students have more opportunities to work collaboratively with their peers.

+Where applicable and relevant, the use of ICT is infused into the curriculum for topics such as graphs, pie-charts and average.
+Students are also enthused to develop factual fluency in the four operations by engaging in online math games.

+### Our Enrichment Programme - Math Olympiad Training

+To stretch the potential of our P4 and P5 students who demonstrate an aptitude and a flair for mathematical problem-solving, they will undergo Math Olympiad training conducted by an external vendor.
+These students will then participate in the Math Olympiad organised by NUS High School of Mathematics and Science.